Skip to content ↓

 Staff Governor

 I have been teaching at our school since 2001 where I first worked for Trinity Junior School before we amalgamated.
-I live in Keswick and have two children, both who attended our school.
+I live in Keswick and have two children, who both attended our school.
 I feel very proud to be part of St. Herbert’s and look forward to serving in my role as a staff governor.

 Karen Harwood